aiidateam/aiida-core/docs/source/concepts/workflows.rst

 verdi work list
 ---------------
 Your first point of entry will be the ``verdi`` command ``verdi work list``.
-This command will print a list of all active ``WorkCalculation`` nodes, which are the database objects used by ``WorkChains`` and ``workfunctions`` to store the details of their execution in the database.
+This command will print a list of all active ``WorkflowNode`` nodes, which are the database objects used by ``WorkChains`` and ``workfunctions`` to store the details of their execution in the database.
 A typical example may look something like the following:

 .. code-block:: bash